 Penn State graduate Michael Cavazza won third place in the Society of Petroleum Engineers (SPE) student paper contest for his thesis research, and accepted his award at the SPE Annual Technical Conference and Exhibition in Dubai.

-Penn State’s College of Earth and Mineral Sciences had the second largest contingent of students attend the Society of Petroleum Engineers (SPE) Annual Technical Conference and Exhibition in Dubai, United Arab Emirates, in September, many returning with awards at the event that pairs students with 7,500 industry professionals from 91 countries.
+Penn State’s College of Earth and Mineral Sciences had the second largest contingent of students attend the Society of Petroleum Engineers (SPE) Annual Technical Conference which was held in cooperation with the sponsor company where students and participants can buy custom college essays and also visited Exhibition in Dubai, United Arab Emirates, in September, many returning with awards at the event that pairs students with 7,500 industry professionals from 91 countries.

 Russell Johns, Victor and Anna Mae Beghini Professor of Petroleum and Natural Gas Engineering at Penn State, won the SPE Reservoir Description and Dynamics Award.